argo0n/dvbot-docs/docs/commands/giveaways.md

 # Giveaway Utilities

-Dank Vibes Bot is a baby in the world of giveaway bots.
+The giveaway features for Dank Vibes Bot are in beta development.

-This category is in beta development and is highly unstable.

 ## `trophy`